The colourful glowing head of a Chinese dragon at night The colourful glowing head of a Chinese dragon at night

 Phoenix Palace

-A feast worthy of a snake
+A feast worthy of a fire horse

-If you want a traditional Chinese environment to enjoy your meal and ring in the new year, head to Phoenix Palace in Marylebone, a restaurant filled with lanterns, dragons and authentic Chinese decor.
+If you want a traditional Chinese environment to enjoy your meal and ring in the new year, head to Phoenix Palace in Marylebone, a restaurant filled with lanterns, dragons, and authentic Chinese decor.
 It's a popular spot to get your dim sum fix, with a menu crafted using the finest seasonal produce, including a limited edition Lunar New Year banquet.
-To celebrate the Snake, they're serving a selection of celebration dishes, as well as a set menu for tables of at least eight people.
+To celebrate the Fire Horse, they're serving a selection of celebration dishes, as well as a set menu for tables of at least eight people.

-• Date: 25 Jan–18 Feb
+• Date: 16–17 Feb

 Gouqi